 Set up CIS and use special ledger accounts when recording transactions so CIS is deducted automatically.

 Enter opening balances if you have just migrated from another system

 CIS for subcontractors

-- Identify contractors within your contacts so the correct deductions are applied to your transactions.
+- Identify which contacts are contractors so the correct deductions are applied to your transactions.

-- Create a CIS Suffered report, over any given period, to see what deductions have been made on your behalf by your contractors.
+- Create a CIS Suffered report, over any given period, to see track the deductions made on your behalf by your contractors.

 - CIS opening balances

 - Transitioning from manually recording CIS tax withheld to using the CIS feature